Facial Growth Orthodontics

 5. A Lifetime of Oral Health

-Many parents are unaware that 60% of their child’s facial development is completed by Age 8 and that 90% of facial development is completed by Age 12.
-This means that the earlier your child sees a dentist the better the opportunity to detect and correct any growth and development problems that maybe present.
+Many parents may be unaware that 60% of their child’s facial development is completed by age 8, and 90% by age 12.
+Therefore, the earlier your child visits a dentist, the better the opportunity to detect and correct any growth and development issues.

-Facial growth is the sum of the individual growth of each bone which comprises the face.
-There are several influences which can cause an unequal growth of a child’s face and this imbalance may affect a child’s health and appearance.
-A normal balanced face is the result of more than just bone growth it is the balance of normally functioning muscles, proper nutrition and the ability to breathe normally.
-Scientific literature and studies have shown that when these delicate balances are altered changes in health and appearance occur.
+Facial growth is the sum of the individual growth of each bone comprising the face.
+Several factors can cause unequal facial growth, impacting a child’s health and appearance.
+A balanced face is the result of more than just bone growth; it involves the harmony of normally functioning muscles, proper nutrition, and the ability to breathe normally.
+Scientific literature and studies have shown that when these delicate balances are altered, changes in health and appearance occur.

-One of the most common abnormalities in a child’s facial growth and development is caused by a compromised airway or quite simply stated – The inability to breathe properly through the nose.
-Children who cannot breathe well through their nose will tend to breathe through their mouth.
-This sets up a chain of events which may severely impact not only the health of a child but also the way a child’s facial features develop and ultimately the way a child looks as an adult.
+One common abnormality in a child’s facial growth and development is caused by a compromised airway, or simply put, the inability to breathe properly through the nose.
+Children who cannot breathe well through their noses tend to breathe through their mouths.
+This sets up a chain of events that may severely impact not only the child’s health but also the development of their facial features and, ultimately, their appearance as an adult.
 The most common causes of altered breathing are:

 1. Enlarged Adenoids